abelisle-mulesoft/mule-sse-connector/README.md

 > 3. Does not properly manage the connection to the SSE endpoint.
 Also, it does not implement the `SSEConnection` and `SSEConnectionProvider` classes intentionally.
 > 4. Uses a rudimentary algorithm to parse the SSE events and the lines they contain.
 > 5. Was installed in a local Maven repository instead of publishing it to Anypoint Exchange.

+## Repository Content

+In the repository's current revision:

+- The [documentation folder](documentation/) includes a brief overview of the Server-Sent Events (SSE) specification and Constructor's own implementation.
+Please review the [SSE Fundamentals document](documentation/sse-fundamentals.md) first if you are not familiar with the SSE specification, the Constructor Retrieve by Intent API, or both.
+This short overview should help you understand the underlying implementation of the custom Mule 4 SSE connector.
+- The [mule-api-impl folder](mule-api-impl/) contains the implementation of the `Product Information System API`, which bridges Agentforce and the custom Mule 4 SSE Connector.
+In reality, it encapsulates and abstracts calling the Constructor [Retrieve by Intent API](https://docs.constructor.com/reference/v1-asa-retrieve-intent) and [Retrieve by Query API](https://docs.constructor.com/reference/v1-search-get-search-results).
+- The [mule-api-spec folder](mule-api-spec/) contains the specification of the `Product Information System API`.
+Please note that this API specification is also included in the Anypoint Studio project to remove the dependency on the version published in Anypoint Exchange, which is not publicly available.
+- The [mule-sse-connector folder](mule-sse-connector/) contains the Java source code of this custom Mule 4 SSE Connector.

 ## Getting Started